Your Garage

 The Logbook tab is a full-width sortable table of every service record on the car.
 Each row shows:

-• Service -- A color-coded dot for the service type, the record name, a short summary line, and any linked parts or products underneath.
+- Service -- The record name, a short summary line, and any linked parts, consumables, products, or setup chips underneath.

 Click any sortable column header (Date, Mileage, Service, Vendor, Cost) to sort ascending or descending.
 The default sort is most recent date first.